DMAC and HB4545

 Absolutely!
 DMAC is an ideal data system to analyze scores, create local assessments and document student progress.
 Moreover, we offer web-based software that is designed exclusively for Texas educators–which means we can tailor the software specifically for new statutes such as this.

 Currently, schools can generate reports in State Assessment to identify a list of students who are in need of accelerated instruction based on their STAAR scores.
 The Data Export application will also help identify students who were absent or did not take a test in the spring of 2021.
 Once your groups are identified, Student Portfolio, FormWorks and TEKScore can be used to document and assess growth over time.

 As more information is released by TEA, we will continue to modify our applications to better support the documentation process.
 We welcome any and all feedback or suggestions that you may have.
 You can submit those here > DMAC Feedback.

 What is HB4545?

 House Bill 4545 is a Texas statute that went into effect immediately, starting on June 16, 2021.
 It requires schools to participate in accelerated instruction practices during the 2021-2022 school year, and beyond, for students who did not pass their STAAR tests in grades 3-8 or EOC assessments.

-Schools are required to use the 2021 STAAR results unless a student did not participate in the assessment–which, in that case, those students would be required to receive accelerated instruction until they can score high enough on a local assessment aligned to the appropriate standards at their grade level.
+Schools are required to use the 2021 STAAR results unless a student did not participate in the assessment.
+If so, students are required to receive accelerated instruction until they can score high enough on a local assessment aligned to the appropriate standards at their grade level.

 What does HB4545 include?

 This statute applies to the 2021-2022 school year as well as subsequent school years going forward.